Spike Milligan: Other contributions

-The most exciting sound for me was the sound of the Irregular Punjabi Regiment playing the dhol and surmai [a type of drum]—one beat was dum-da-da-dum, dum-da-da-dum, dum-da-da-dum!
-They wore these great long pantaloons, a gold dome to their turbans, khaki shirts with banded waistcoats, double-cross bandoliers, leather sandals, and they used to march very fast, I remember, bursting in through the dust on the heels of an English regiment.
-They used to come in with trailed arms and they'd throw their rifles up into the air, catch it with their left hand—always to this dum-da-da-dum, dum-da-da-dum—and then stamp their feet and fire one round, synchronising with the drums.
-They'd go left, right, left, right, shabash!
-Hai!
-Bang!
-Dum-da-da-dum—it was sensational!

 Music composition

-In 1988, whilst visiting his mother in Woy Woy (on the shores of Brisbane Water), Milligan composed and orchestrated a Grand Waltz for Brisbane Water and gave it to the symphony orchestra of nearby Gosford.
+In 1988, while visiting his mother in Woy Woy (on the shores of Brisbane Water), Milligan composed and orchestrated a Grand Waltz for Brisbane Water and gave it to the symphony orchestra of nearby Gosford.
 Symphony Central Coast has performed it occasionally since, including a 2020 YouTube video as a COVID-19 isolation project.

 Personal life

 Family

 Milligan married his first wife, June (Marchinie) Marlow, in 1952; Peter Sellers was best man.
 They had three children, Laura, Seán and Síle, and divorced in 1960.

-He married Patricia Ridgeway (also known as Paddy) in June 1962, with George Martin as best man and the marriage produced one child, Jane Milligan (b.
-1966).
+He married Patricia Ridgeway in June 1962, with George Martin as best man and the marriage produced one child, Jane Milligan.
 The marriage ended with Patricia's death from breast cancer in 1978.

-In 1975 he fathered a son, James (b.
-June 1976), in an affair with Margaret Maughan.
-Another child, a daughter Romany, is suspected to have been born at the same time, to a Canadian journalist named Roberta Watt.
+He reportedly had two children by other mothers.

-His last wife was Shelagh Sinclair, to whom he was married from 1983 until his death on 27 February 2002.
-Shelagh Milligan died in June 2011.

-Upon marrying Shelagh his existing will was automatically revoked by operation of law.
-His former will had left everything to his children, and instead he made a new will which left his entire estate to Shelagh.
-The children attempted to overturn the will, to no avail.
+His third wife was Shelagh Sinclair, to whom he was married from 1983 until his death on 27 February 2002.
+Shelagh, who was 25 years younger than Milligan, died in June 2011.
+Upon marrying Shelagh, Milligan made a new will which left his entire estate to his wife.
+The children unsuccessfully attempted to overturn the will.
+A High Court judge ruled that Shelagh was entitled to his whole estate, and his children should receive only "what was surplus to requirements".

 Four of his children collaborated with documentary makers on a multi-platform programme called I Told You I Was Ill: The Life and Legacy of Spike Milligan (2005).

-In October 2008, an array of Milligan's personal effects was sold at auction by his third wife, Shelagh, who was moving into a smaller home.
-These included his vast legacy of books and memorabilia and a grand piano salvaged from a demolition and apparently played every morning by Paul McCartney, a neighbour in Rye in East Sussex.
+In October 2008, an array of Milligan's personal effects was sold at auction by Shelagh, who was moving into a smaller home.
+These included his vast library of books and memorabilia and a grand piano salvaged from a demolition and apparently played every morning by Paul McCartney, a neighbour in Rye in East Sussex.
+His children were distressed by the sale.